 We periodically evaluate long-lived assets for impairment whenever events or changes in circumstances indicate that a potential impairment may have occurred.
 If such events or changes in circumstances arise, we compare the carrying amount of the long-lived assets to the estimated future undiscounted cash flows expected to be generated by the long-lived assets.
 If the estimated aggregate undiscounted cash flows are less than the carrying amount of the long-lived assets, an impairment charge, calculated as the amount by which the carrying amount of the assets exceeds the fair value of the assets, is recorded.
 The fair value of the long-lived assets is determined based on the estimated discounted cash flows expected to be generated from the long-lived assets.
-There were no impairment losses during 2010, 2009 and 2008.
+We have updated our evaluation of impairment indicators and have concluded that there was no impairment to our long-lived assets during 2011.
+In addition we did not incur any impairment losses for long-lived assets during 2010 and 2009.